srihari93/pesarattu/README.md

 Use `:PesarattuDebug<instance>` to start debugging the instance as named in the config file.

+Use `:PesarattuLogs<instance>` or `:PesarattuLogs<instance>V` to view the logs of the instance.
+Support for live reloading and ansi tty color for logs if [vim-autoread](https://github.com/chrisbra/vim-autoread)and [vim-plug-AnsiEsc](https://github.com/powerman/vim-plugin-AnsiEsc) are installed.

 Use `:PesarattuBPAdd` to set breakpoint over the line under cursor.

+Use `:PesarattuAragunduLogs` or `:PesarattuAragunduLogs`  to view the log being written by aragundu

 ## Installation